ponyorm/pony/README.md

 -----------------

 Please post your questions on [Stack Overflow](http://stackoverflow.com/questions/tagged/ponyorm).
-Meet the PonyORM team, chat with the community members, and get your questions answered on our community [Telegram group](https://t.me/ponyorm).
+Meet the Pony ORM team, chat with the community members, and get your questions answered on our community [Telegram group](https://t.me/ponyorm).
 Join our newsletter at [ponyorm.org](https://ponyorm.org).
 Reach us on [Twitter](https://twitter.com/ponyorm).